Whistleblower News & Articles

 The United States’ intervention in these six whistleblower suits against Kaiser is indeed a strong signal.
 As we have explained before, the government only intervenes in approximately 20 percent of qui tam cases.
-This is surely a set of cases to watch.
-Check back here for more updates in the coming weeks and months as the Kaiser litigation gets underway.

 Like Kaiser, Sutter Health is based in California.
 Unlike Kaiser, Sutter Health is not itself an MA Plan, but rather a large health care services provider with locations throughout California.